Learn To Row

 • being able to swim for at least 250m with light clothing

-• you should be able to attend all the sessions in the programme
+• being able to attend the majority of the sessions in the programme

 COURSE STRUCTURE